GDGToulouse/site-devfest-2020/content/faq/index.md

 ### When and Where is the event?

-The conference takes place on 15th and 16th October 2020 at the Cité des Congrès in Nantes.
+The conference takes place the 21st and 22nd October 2021 at the Cité des Congrès in Nantes.

 ### Where can I leave my luggage?